 Pack a picnic lunch and take in the stunning views, from the untouched bush land on Quellington Hill.
 Enjoy the many majestic grass trees and wild flowers when in season.
 Feed the pet alpacas, emus, chickens and horse.
 The working dogs love to show off their skill with sheep and there may even be pet lambs demanding a bottle of milk.
 You are welcome to bring your own bikes and ride down to the Mortlock River at the back of the property.
 Float a twig boat and show the children what tadpoles turn into.
 We encourage you to star gaze on our spectacularly clear, country sky and bring a telescope if you can lay your hands on one.
 Bird spotting is also a passion of past guests with over 48 different species being noted on the farm.
-Keeping busy during the day in the fresh country air has you sleeping like babies at night.
+Keeping busy during the day in the fresh country air has you sleeping peacefully at night.

 If you would like to arrange to have a professional family photo taken with some country flair, we have a fantastic photographer living right next door.
 Ngarie Humphrey has done all of our family portraits and we couldn’t be happier.